MicrosoftDocs/security/compass/protect-against-ransomware-phase1.md

 ---

-# Phase 1: Remove ransomware financial leverage
+# Phase 1: Prevent ransomware financial leverage

 The first thing you should do for these attacks is ensure your organization has a viable alternative to paying the ransom.
 While attackers in control of your organization have a variety of ways to pressure you into paying, the demands primarily focus on two categories: